 If the account is a non-taxable retirement account such as an IRA, the account holder can sell investments inside the IRA without an immediate tax consequence and then transfer cash to the intended spouse’s IRA account per decree instructions.

-In either case, Silicon Hills and Divorce Planning of Austin will advise on the best means of division for each client.
+In either case, Robertson Stephens and Divorce Planning of Austin will advise on the best means of division for each client.

 - When to use percentage allocations and when to use dollar allocations

 We are often confronted with either dollar or percentage allocations.
 In our view, dollar allocations are best for clients that do not want market risk beyond mediation.
 For example, the settlement agreement could say that one spouse gets a flat $550,000 of the couple’s $1 million joint investment account pro rata from all investments at the time the account is divided.
 The other spouse would be allocated the remainder of the account, without a percentage or dollar amount listed.
 If instead, the husband is awarded $450,000 the custodian will send back the application for clarification.